-If you want to file an appeal, ask your Human Resources (HR) administrator for more information or contact Express Scripts at the number on the back of your member ID card.
-In addition, Express Scripts will send you a letter that includes the reason for the denial, your appeal rights and how to file an appeal.
+Your pharmacy benefit plan doesn't cover certain drugs.
+If you want to file an appeal to have your prescription drug covered, ask your HR administrator for more information or contact Express Scripts at the number on the back of your prescription card.
+Appeal rights and procedures for filing an appeal are explained in detail in the prior authorization denial letter.